Disabled Facilities and Relocation Grants

 Adult Social Care will assess your application to see whether you qualify.
 If you are disabled, they may do a test to work out just what help you need and how much grant you are eligible for.
 If the grant is for a disabled child, they will not be means tested.

-For Adults contact Care Direct on 01202 454979 and for the Child Health and Disability Team contact the Multi-Agency Safeguarding Hub (MASH) on 01202 458101/1802 to arrange for one of their occupational therapists to visit you to assess your needs or those of your child.
+For Adults contact the Adult Social Care Contact Centre on 01202 123654 and for the Child Health and Disability Team contact the Multi-Agency Safeguarding Hub (MASH) on 01202 123334 to arrange for one of their occupational therapists to visit you to assess your needs or those of your child.

 If it’s hard to make changes to your home, a Relocation Grant could be more appropriate.